• Teacher | Storyteller | Coach | Podcaster | Principal, HEFT Creative Strategies | Lover of All Things Book, Run, Gin & Street Art.

 TEACHER.

-I serve as a Lecturer (and part-time faculty) at Lake Forest College.
-I teach LOOP 202: Professional Development in the 21st Century and Liberal Arts and The Workplace.
+I serve as an Adjunct Professor at Columbia College Chicago, where I teach Self-Management and Freelancing and as a Lecturer (and part-time faculty) at Lake Forest College, where I teach LOOP 202: 21st Century Development and Liberal Arts and The Workplace.

 NONPROFIT LEADER.